department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/dental-care.md

 #### Can I get VA dental care for specific needs?

 This depends on a number of factors, like your military service history and your current health and living situation.
-See the links below  for more information.

-##### Dental care for specific needs

 Click on the statement or statements below that describe you best to find out what types of dental care you may qualify for.

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">